SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Parameter to configure:

-* Target device or group: Select for which object optional HTML expressions should be evaluated.
+* Target device or group: Select groups or devices, optional HTML expressions which should be evaluated.

-* Status: Show only alarms which have the selected alarm status.
+* Status: Show only devices with alarms of a specified alarm status.

 * Type: Show only alarms of the specified type.
-The type of an alarm can be seen when clicking once on an alarm.
+Details can be seen when clicking once on an alarm.

 * Severity: Show only alarms of the selected alarm severity.